sentriz/reboodt/README.md

 reebodt is a python **3+** [IRC bot](http://en.wikipedia.org/wiki/IRC_bot) that supports multiple servers, channels, and commands.

-It also supports a "plugin" system to easily add your commands and "variables" (explained below).
+It also supports a "plugin" system to easily add your own commands and "variables" (explained below).

 Installation
 -----------